JT-Digital-d-o-o/fluent-html/README.md

 ### Core Concepts

-- **Robust Design**: Lambda.html is built to handle errors gracefully, provide clear and helpful error messages, and ensure that components behave consistently across different browsers and platforms.
+- **Robust Design**: Lambda.html is build with robustness in mind - it's all about producing robust, predictable and reusable components.
 - **Seamless Style Integration**: Use any CSS framework, such as Tailwind CSS, without modifications or special configurations.
 Simply pass the class names as attributes to the HTML elements.

 ### Installation